 - A clear process for how flexible working will work within the business which is then circulated around the organisation

-- Documented flexible working terms which have been agreed with individual employees, so they have this confirmed in writing
+- Documented flexible working terms which have been agreed with individual employees and confirmed in writing

-- Defined roles and responsibilities that employees have for making a flexible working initiative a success
+- Defined roles and responsibilities that employees have for making a flexible working scheme a success

 - A review of support levels offered to line managers

-- Performance management criteria which incorporates flexible working to ensure people are measured on their outputs rather than being seen in the office
+- Performance management criteria, which incorporates flexible working to ensure people are measured on their outputs rather than solely on their office presence

-- A revised culture which supports and encourages flexible working for everyone, not just a select few
+- A revised culture that supports and encourages flexible working for everyone, not just a select few

-- Technology which allows a person to stay connected and able to do their work efficiently when away from the office
+- Technology that allows a person to stay connected and be able to do their work efficiently when their outside the office

 Often used interchangeably with flexible working, the term agile working goes together with flexible working but is not the same thing.
-Where flexible working mostly refers to a person adapting their working hours to suit, agile working is more about the company and culture which enables flexible working or remote working to become a part of their company culture and the wider organisation.
+Where flexible working mostly refers to a staff member adapting their working hours to suit their needs, agile working is more about the company enabling flexible working or remote working to become a part of their company culture and the wider organisation.

-Agile working puts structure in place to allow people to work where, when and how they choose as long as it meets the operational and strategic needs of the business.
-It’s about how you work, not where you work and it’s about empowering people to do their best work by optimising their performance to allow them to do this with minimal constraints and maximum flexibility.
+Agile working puts structure in place to allow people to work where, when and how they choose, as long as it meets the operational and strategic needs of the business.
+It’s about how you work, not where you work.
+It focuses on empowering employees to do their best work by optimising their performance to allow them to do their jobs with minimal working restrictions and maximum flexibility.

-Of course, implementing agile working is not an overnight fix and requires a change in both management and structure.
-To have an agile workforce, an organisation needs to take stock of what processes are currently in place and how these can be changed to get the most from the workforce; whether that be removing the time spent commuting by allowing people to work from home or changing the office environment to allow for hot-desking and increased creativity.
+Of course, implementing agile working is not an overnight fix, as it requires a change in both management and structure.
+To have an agile workforce, an organisation needs to take stock of what processes are currently in place and how these can be changed to maximise workforce productivity; whether that be removing the time spent commuting by allowing people to work from home or changing the office environment to allow for hot-desking and increased creativity.

 Executing agile working also requires the right technology to be in place so that workers can connect seamlessly with systems, resources, applications and files, as well as being able to communicate effectively with their colleagues.
-Without the right technology, things can go drastically wrong and the security of your business could be at stake.
+Without the right technology in the workplace, things can go drastically wrong and the security of your business could be at stake.

 When agile working is fully embraced and proactively managed, it brings a number of benefits to an organisation.
-A business can look forward to reduced office costs if a smaller premises can be used due to more people working remotely, increased productivity and creativity from those working how they want to and talent retention from staff who feel valued and have a work/life balance that suits their needs and encourages them to remain at the organisation.
+A business can look forward to reduced overheads if a smaller premises can be used due to more people working remotely, increased productivity and improved creativity.
+Companies may also experience improved employee retention, as they will be making staff feel more valued and offering employees a work/life balance that suits their needs and encourages them to remain at the organisation.

-We find it’s a good idea to think of agile working as the process of removing boundaries to promote flexible working and get work done as efficiently as possible, whilst ensuring your staff have everything they need to do so.
+We find it’s a good idea to think of agile working as the process of removing boundaries to promote flexible working and improve office efficiency, whilst ensuring your staff have everything they need to work productively.

 Working from Home

-Working from home is a term which is very closely aligned with flexible working in that it’s not a major change to the day-to-day and is more of a temporary fix.
-You might work from home if you have important deadlines to meet and need some distraction-free time away from the office or as mentioned above, you might need to be at home to take a delivery.
+Working from home is a term which is very closely aligned with flexible working in that it’s not a major change to the day-to-day and is more of a temporary working solution.
+You might work from home if you have important deadlines to meet and need to work free from distraction or, as mentioned above, you might need to be at home to take a delivery.

 This type of working can often be confused with remote working because in effect, a person working from home is working away from the office and therefore remotely.
 But they are not the same and each require very different processes.
 For example, if you need to work from home you could just take your work laptop and set it up in the kitchen for the day without the need for much else, which is easy enough to do and can be great for productivity.
-However, the structure of the office is still apparent as you’d likely still be working to your normal hours and your desk would still be waiting for you at the office on your return.
+However, the structure of the office is still apparent as you’d likely still be working your usual office hours and your desk would still be waiting for you on your return to the workplace.

-Perhaps the most common phrase of them all, remote working is an all-encompassing working style that allows people to work away from the traditional office environment by incorporating all three of the aforementioned working methods.
+Perhaps the most common phrase of them all, remote working is an all-encompassing working style that allows people to work away from the traditional office environment.
+Remote working incorporates all three of the aforementioned working methods.

-Remote working is largely based on the concept that work does not need to be done in a defined place to be successful.
+This form of working is largely based on the concept that work does not need to be done in a defined place to be completed successfully.
 As mentioned previously, remote workers can work from anywhere; a coworking office space, the kitchen table, a local bistro, a taverna on a Greek island or even the moon (eventually)!
-There are no designated desks or working hours, professionals can complete their work and meet their goals wherever and whenever they please, as long as they still meet the requirements of the business.
+There are no designated desks or working hours, and professionals can complete their work and meet business goals, targets and overall requirements.

-Now it’s worth mentioning that our definition is a fairly general explanation of remote working; every company that offers remote working will have its own policy in place and a view of how it should manifest itself within the organisation.
+Now it’s worth mentioning that our definition is a fairly general explanation of remote working.
+Every business that offers remote working will have its own company policy in place and a view of how it should manifest itself within the organisation.
 Some businesses will allow employees to work remotely on a full-time basis and collaborate online, whereas others will ask employees to attend meetings in the office or be present in the office a certain number of times each month.

 A 2019 report by Buffer found that 99% of 2,500 workers surveyed said they wanted to work from home, at least some of the time, for the remainder of their careers.
-This is a big statistic and remote working is something that we believe is only going to gain traction as millennials take over the workforce and technology makes it easier than ever for people to embrace this way of working.
+This is a significant statistic and remote working is something that we believe is only going to gain traction as millennials increasingly occupy the workforce and technology makes it easier than ever for people to embrace modern working styles.

 Technology for Remote Working

-Technology suppliers have seen the increasing need for remote working in a variety of businesses and as a result, now offer more dynamic communication and collaboration tools which enable professionals to work from any location without losing access to important information.
+Technology suppliers have seen the increasing need for remote working in a variety of businesses, and as a result; they now offer more dynamic communication and workplace collaboration tools which enable professionals to work from any location without losing access to important information.

 Solutions such as secure cloud hosting and Microsoft Office 365 give businesses the opportunity to ensure their employees can access emails, documents and information from anywhere, at any time.
-Being able to seamlessly access applications and data, with the same experience as working in an office, means that remote working doesn’t impact on a business’ ability to services its clients.
-It also allows workers to better communicate with their clients; sharing files securely and collaborating live on document changes, as well as video conferencing with teams across the world.
+Being able to seamlessly access office applications and data, with the same experience as working in an office, means that remote working doesn’t impact on a business’ ability to best service its clients.
+It also allows workers to better communicate with their clients: sharing files securely and collaborating live on document changes, as well as video conferencing with teams across the world.

 Is Remote Working Secure?

-As an employer, you need to ensure that your employee’s devices are secured to the highest levels when being used both at home and in the office, and that any data being shared in the cloud or outside of company networks is protected.
+As an employer, you need to ensure that your employee’s devices are secured to the highest levels when being used both at home and in the office.
+Furthermore, when working remotely any data being shared in the cloud or outside of company networks needs to be protected.
 You’ll also need to implement risk-based multi-factor authentication to ensure an employee is who they say they are and even think about remote wipe functionalities and PIN-lock.
 But where do you start?

-Managed IT providers, like Nasstar, can work with you to implement the technology, systems and processes needed to be able to offer more remote working to your workforce, without compromising on the performance of such systems and the security of data.
+As a leading Managed IT provider, Nasstar can work with you to implement the technology, systems and processes needed to be able to offer superior remote working to your workforce, without compromising on system performance or data security.